gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

     We can add a **Color** field and a **Title** field that will be used to display the image.

-    Let's choose the `type_id` field corresponding to the object detected type.
+    Let's choose the `type_id` field corresponding to the object's detected type.

 ![Visualize the objects thumbnails](images/wui_data_table_thumbnails.png)